-- the changing power of monarchs using case studies such as John, Anne and Victoria - changes in an aspect of social history, such as crime and punishment from the Anglo-Saxons to the present or leisure and entertainment in the 20th Century - the legacy of Greek or Roman culture (art, architecture or literature) on later periods in British history, including the present day - a significant turning point in British history, for example, the first railways or the Battle of Britain

-The achievements of the earliest civilizations - an overview of where and when the first civilizations appeared and a depth study of one of the following: Ancient Sumer; The Indus Valley; Ancient Egypt; The Shang Dynasty of Ancient China

-Ancient Greece - a study of Greek life and achievements and their influence on the western world

-A non-European society that provides contrasts with British history - one study chosen from: early Islamic civilization, including a study of Baghdad c.
+- the changing power of monarchs using case studies such as John, Anne and Victoria - changes in an aspect of social history, such as crime and punishment from the Anglo-Saxons to the present or leisure and entertainment in the 20th Century - the legacy of Greek or Roman culture (art, architecture or literature) on later periods in British history, including the present day - a significant turning point in British history, for example, the first railways or the Battle of Britain - The achievements of the earliest civilizations an overview of where and when the first civilizations appeared and a depth study of one of the following: Ancient Sumer; The Indus Valley; Ancient Egypt; The Shang Dynasty of Ancient China - Ancient Greece a study of Greek life and achievements and their influence on the western world - a non-European society that provides contrasts with British history one study chosen from: early Islamic civilization, including a study of Baghdad c.
 AD 900; Mayan civilization c.
 AD 900; Benin (West Africa) c.
 AD 900-1300.

-Three

-How did daily life change from the Stone Age to the Iron Age?
+Three Stone Age to Iron Age Ancient Egypt

-• Changes in Britain from the Stone Age to the Iron Age
+changes in Britain from the Stone Age to the Iron Age